 5. Where Is The Darn Contact Option?!

 Customers always look for businesses that offer convenience; they look for the ones they can respond back to and communicate with.
 But if your business doesn’t make that happen, it will easily dwindle to nothing.
+Customer relationship automation is a must have for businesses who want to have better customer service.
+This can be used to communicate with customers and create automated responses to any messages they send in.

 Many small business websites often lack a good and easy-to-use contact option and some don’t even have their contact numbers listed.
 That can drive your prospects nuts, isn’t it?
 However, introducing an accessible and yielding contact option is the best way to communicate with customers and visitors even if it’s just via email.
 This way, the privacy of the customers and visitors can be assured.